The Borderlands Pantry: Charro vs. Borracho Beans

 These beans are the perfect foil for South Texas BBQ because of their acidity and savory depth.
 When you’re eating heavy, mesquite-smoked meats like Fajitas or Barbacoa, you need that brothy, spicy liquid to reset your palate between bites.

-Finished charro beans close up A bowl of Charro beans isn’t just a side; it’s the heart of the South Texas platter.
+A bowl of Charro beans isn’t just a side.
+It’s the heart of the South Texas platter.

-For more on how to build the ultimate borderlands feast, check out my Ultimate Guide to South Texas BBQ.
+For more on how to build the real borderlands feast, check out my Complete Guide to South Texas BBQ.

 Keep the fire steady and the drinks cold.
 I’ll see you at the pit.